Di-KaZ/Laureat_of_Discord/README.md

 In the future i want to add a dictionnary for common categories, a better way to enter word in category and a timeout to round.

 Dependencies : [Discord.py](https://discordpy.readthedocs.io/en/latest/)

+You can easily change the language by editing the text.py file